Integrity and

 unfavorable condition for communication.
 If you're preoccupied with thoughts

-about your apparent faults or ignorance in your relationship with someone, you
+about your apparent faults or ignorance in your relationship with another

-might not be resonating enough mutual respect.
-You'd be prudent to withdraw
+person you might not be resonating enough mutual respect.
+You'd be prudent to

 Of course you could be wrong, but you could